A brown chequered snake draped over a student's arm

 Learn about the zoo industry, wildlife management, and breeding and conservation efforts, in the UK and internationally.

-If you’re passionate about zoo animals and wildlife and want to support breeding and conservation efforts, our industry-focused course is designed to give you the knowledge and skills to pursue a successful career.
+If you’re passionate about zoo animals and wildlife and want to support breeding and conservation efforts, our industry-focused course will give you the knowledge and skills to pursue a successful career.

 Course options